drclaw1394/perl-import-these/README.md

 >;
 ```

-Any name exactly equal to  :: clears the prefix,
+Any item is exactly equal to  ::, the prefix is cleared:

 ```perl
 use Import::These "Prefix::", "Mod", "::", "Prefix::Another";